CraftsmenLtd/BloodConnect/docs/development/GettingStarted.rst

      - This sets up the aws region to use, the value should be ap-south-1
      - ap-south-1
      -
-   * - TF_VARS
+   * - TF_VAR_<the_variable_name>
      - This is a crucial value, this dictates everything that gets passed into terraform as defined `deployment/aws/terraform/variables.tf <https://github.com/CraftsmenLtd/BloodConnect/tree/master/deployment/aws/terraform/variables.tf>`_.
-You need to pass all variables into this single environment variable.
-     - "-var='aws_environment=sakib-branch'"
+     - sakib-branch
      -

 With all that lets make an example command.
 The following command will initiate terraform.